dereneaton/ipyrad/docs/pedicularis_cli.rst

 Download the empirical example data set (*Pedicularis*)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 These data are hosted online at the NCBI sequence read archive (SRA) under
 accession id SRP021469.
-For convenience, I've also hosted the data at a
+For convenience, I also host the data at a
-publicly available Dropbox link which we will use instead since it's a bit easier.
+publicly available Dropbox link which is a bit easier to access.
-Run the code below to download and decompress the fastq data files, which
+If you haven't already, run the code below to download and decompress the
-will be saved into a directory called ``example_empirical_data/``.
+fastq data files, which will save into a directory called
+``example_empirical_data/``.
 The compressed file size is approximately 1.1GB.

 .. code:: bash